-Doug has been invited by MSHA, ISEE, Fire Marshalls Association, NSSGA, NY Department of Labor, and commercial explosive companies to lecture blasters, engineers, and regulators on fundamental seismology, proper field practices for seismograph use, the effects of ground vibration and air overpressure on structures, and vibration control through blast design.
+Doug has been invited by MSHA, ISEE, Fire Marshalls Association, NSSGA, West Virginia DEP, Ohio DNR, New York Department of Labor, and commercial explosive companies to lecture blasters, engineers, and regulators on fundamental seismology, proper field practices for seismograph use, the effects of ground vibration and air overpressure on structures, and vibration control through blast design.
 He is also a member of the International Society of Explosive Engineers – Standards Committee.
 One of the tasks of this committee is to develop and update uniform and technically appropriate standards for blasting seismographs.

 Doug has also performed investigations for several insurance companies regarding alleged damage to residential wells and aquifers resulting from blasting operations.
 In 1993, Doug provided testimony on behalf of the Pennsylvania Council of Professional Geologist at public hearings pertaining to Senate Bill 351 which provides for the conservation and management of water resources within the Commonwealth.

 Some examples of hallmark projects that Mr. Rudenko has managed include:

 - Determining appropriate vibration criteria for frescos in the U.S. Capitol building utilizing ultra-sonic measurements and frequency response function techniques

 - Developing vibration criteria and implementing a monitoring plan for the historic lobby in the Alfred E. Smith Building such that demolition activity that included jack hammering of the upper floors in the structure could safely be completed

 - Developing vibration criteria and implementing a monitoring plan for the historic Davidson County Courthouse in Nashville, TN such that blasting activity for an underground parking garage located within 60 feet of the structure could safely be completed